 PL = Cigarettes per day * 365.24 * Years

 CL = (Cigarettes per day/Pack_size) * 365.24 * Years

 Example of pack year calculation

 One pack year is equivalent to smoking 20 cigarettes a day for one year (1 pack * 1 year).
 If you are smoking ten cigarettes daily for two years (0.5 pack * 2 years), or two cigarettes per day in your ten years smoking history (0.1 pack * 10 years), it still gives us one smoking pack year.

-However, it is still debatable if the pack years are good enough for assessing the risk of the lung cancer.
-Some researchers claim that longer exposure to smoke (e.g., 40 years, a half pack per day) poses greater risk than shorter periods (10 years with two packs per day) even though the number of pack years is the same in both cases.
+However, it is still debatable if pack years are good enough for assessing the risk of lung cancer.
+Some researchers claim that more prolonged exposure to smoke (e.g., 40 years, a half pack per day) poses a higher risk than shorter periods (10 years with two packs per day) even though the number of pack years is the same in both cases.

 Advanced mode information

 In the advanced mode of the pack year calculator, you can change the pack size, if your packs differ from the standard ones.
-Also, you can display the packs and cigarettes smoked in a lifetime - this values usually speak more to our imagination than abstract smoking pack years.
+Also, you can display the packs, and cigarettes smoked in a lifetime - these values usually speak more to our imagination than abstract smoking pack years.